 I very much remember the first time I saw a promo for MasterChef Junior.
 All I could imagine, at the time, were burn injuries and a ton of Gordon Ramsay-led tears.
 Luckily, I was wrong.
 It was filled with kids in the 8 to 12-year-old age bracket who seriously knew what they were doing.
-Many times, their introductions on the show mentioned they’ve been cooking since the age of 3.
+Many times, their introductions on the show mentioned they’ve been cooking since the age of three.
 It may seem hard to fathom, but after a few episodes in, you might also be wondering how to teach kids to cook.
 You also might wonder what cooking for kids looks like.
 On the show, contestants had a deep knowledge of food that wasn’t pizza or some healthy snacks.
 If you want to teach kids how to cook, do you also need a similar knowledge of fine cuisine?

 When you’re figuring out how to teach basic cooking skills, you should start the way you start most hobbies — on easy mode.
 Before you can dream up kids cooking activities involving a final presentation of a lobster frittata, they need to learn how to make peanut butter and jelly.
 Here’s how to start your little one’s culinary journey.

 Kids can be given simple tasks in the kitchen early on to make them feel important and appreciated in the room.
 Knowing they can participate in cooking meals is a big deal.
 If you adopt a “The kitchen is only for moms and dads” routine early on to avoid them from turning a stove knob, they may never feel openly accepted there.